New home sales once again turned in a solid monthly performance, while initial jobless claims were on the rise, and durable goods orders fell.

-Sales of new, single-family homes in June grew to an annual rate of 592,000, according to last week’s report from the Census Bureau and the Department of Housing and Urban Development.
+Sales of new, single-family homes in June grew at an annual rate of 592,000, according to last week’s report from the Census Bureau and the Department of Housing and Urban Development.
 This marked a 3.5 percent increase over May’s revised rate of 572,000, and when compared annually was 25.4 percent higher than June 2015’s pace of 472,000.

 In terms of prices, the median sales price for a new home in June was $306,700, and the average sales price was $358,200.
 In terms of inventory, the number of new homes for sale at the end of June totaled 244,000, which constituted a 4.9-month supply at June’s sales pace.

-All told, new home sales have enjoyed solid performance for the first half of this year and the trend looks like it will continue.
+All told, new home sales have enjoyed a solid performance for the first half of this year and the trend looks like it will continue.

 ”We expect housing to continue to firm, on average, over the medium term, with a buoyant household sector supporting both prices and volumes,” Barclays Economist Rob Martin told the Wall Street Journal.